alexyuly/ViewScript-Runtime/README.md

 ### Concepts 📚

-Concepts are reusable data types, which are used to create reactive, mutable objects.
+Concepts are data types that include specification of how to create and update related objects.

+Here is an example.

 ```
 Concept `To-do Item`